areeshasadaf56-debug/wellness-saheli-app/README.md

 > **Your personal women's health companion** — cycle tracking, PCOS detection, contraception guidance, and an AI check-in, all in one privacy-first app.

-*"Saheli" (سہیلی) means "girlfriend" or "companion" in Urdu — because every woman deserves a knowledgeable friend in her corner.*

 ---